Workshops – Versal SoC

 Target Audience

-Software and hardware developers, system architects, and anyone who wants to learn about the architecture of the Versal ACAP device
+Software and hardware developers, system architects, and anyone who wants to learn about the architecture of the Versal Adaptive SoC device.

 Description

-This workshop provides a detailed examination of the Versal® ACAP Processing System architecture and design methodology.
+This workshop provides a detailed examination of the Versal® Adaptive SoC Processing System architecture and design methodology.

 The emphasis is on:

-• An overview of the architecture of the Versal ACAP
+• An overview of the architecture of the Versal Adaptive SoC

 • Describing the different programmable engines available in the Versal architecture and what resources they contain